Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 # MORE ABOUT CONTAINERS

-Containers are where you spend most of your time along with writing the Floyd Speak code.
+Containers are where you spend most of your time along with writing the Floyd code.

 A mobile app is a container, so is the Django server on Heroku.
 A container is typically run as its own OS process.